Understanding Heating Oil – Uses and Variations

 - Kerosene – Kerosene is the standard heating oil for homes and industrial purposes.
 It’s relatively cheap to buy and burns well with little pollution.
 This is the most common choice amongst customers and is the cheapest in price.

 - Gas Oil – Also known as red diesel, gas oil is used largely in older systems which require a heavier fuel.
 This is the ‘dirtiest’ option of the three.

 - Furnace Fuel – Furnace fuel is usually required in municipal buildings like schools and colleges.
-It is fully compliant to BS EN 2869, Class D parameters, which is the British Approved Standard for heating oil.
+It’s fully compliant to BS EN 2869, Class D parameters, which is the British Approved Standard for heating oil.
 It can be used in all commercial boilers.

 The cost of heating oil

 Oil-fired boilers, heaters and cookers generally cost a little more to run than connected gas appliances.
 This can make heating oil appear as an expensive option.
-With regards to the cost of heating oil, it is more costly given the option of having gas but, most people who purchase heating oil are not on the gas grid and have no other option.
-Heating oil therefore costs slightly more than gas but, still works out the cheapest of the remaining options.
+With regards to the cost of heating oil, it’s more costly given the option of having gas but most people who purchase heating oil are not on the gas grid and have no other option.
+Heating oil, therefore, costs slightly more than gas but still works out the cheapest of the remaining options.

 Buying heating oil at the wrong time of the year could cost you more.
-A lot of our heating oil customers make larger purchases throughout summer in order to have enough fuel for winter when prices are usually higher.
+A lot of our heating oil customers make larger purchases throughout the summer in order to have enough fuel for winter when prices are usually higher.
 Buying your heating oil as part of a local group is a great way to save money on your orders.
-The bulk purchase helps reduce the cost per litre whilst one delivery to one area cuts the costs of delivery.
-Visit our group buying page for more details.
+The bulk purchase helps reduce the cost per litre whilst one delivery to one area cuts the costs of delivery for group buyers.

 If you’d like to discuss how we can help you by supplying heating oil to your home or business, call us today on 0330 123 1444 to learn more and discuss your options.